mwatz1234/pihole-dot-doh-updatelists-lancache-cache-domains/README.md

   * Pi-hole will automatically forward all queries to the DNSproxy service.
   * No need to set separate DoT/DoH services; dnsproxy handles both.
 * Cache Domains / Lancache
-  * _cachedomainsonboot ensures that cache-domains are copied and converted to dnsmasq configs on startup.
+  * `_cachedomainsonboot.sh` runs automatically on every container start/restart
+  * Clones uklans/cache-domains repo (first start) or checks for updates (restart)
+  * Generates dnsmasq configs for ~26 gaming CDNs (Steam, Epic, Origin, Xbox, etc.)
+  * Waits for Pi-hole FTL to be ready, then runs `pihole reloaddns` to apply changes
-  * lancache-dns-updates.sh runs daily via cron to pull updates from uklans/cache-domains.
+  * `lancache-dns-updates.sh` runs daily via cron (random minute at 4:XX AM) to check for upstream CDN list updates
-  * Idempotent: running multiple times does not break configs or overwrite manually adjusted files.
+  * Idempotent: running multiple times does not break configs
 * Volumes
   * /config → for dnsproxy config and other persistent config files
   * /etc/pihole → Pi-hole data